George Bell (bishop): Visionary for a reconciled Europe

 A supporter of Protestant ecumenism, Bell hoped after the war for a Europe united by common Christian values.
 Bell saw the Soviet Union as the principal enemy of Europe, which for him was an "Asian" nation that was not part of the "European family", calling for an Anglo-German alliance to be the cornerstone of a post-war Europe.

 Critic of expulsions

 Bell was also one of the first British bishops to protest against the inhumane treatment of approximately 14 million Silesian, Pomeranian, East Prussian and Sudeten Germans expelled from their homes in Eastern Europe.
-Around 15 August 1945, he signed an open letter of protest in The Spectator, and signed another protest to a London daily newspaper on 12 September that year alongside Bertrand Russell, the British publisher Victor Gollancz and others.
+Around 15 August 1945, he was a one of a number of signatories supporting the Save Europe Now campaign to a letter in The Spectator advocating for a campaign for British people to give some of their rations for the Germans suffering from acute food shortages.
+He also signed an open letter supporting the Save Europe Now campaign in March 1946.

 Nuclear disarmament and the Cold War

 In the 1950s Bell opposed the atomic arms race and supported many Christian initiatives of the time opposed to the Cold War.
 In the last years of his life, he became acquainted with Giovanni Montini in Milan through his ecumenical contacts, who in 1963 became Pope Paul VI and brought the Second Vatican Council to its conclusion.